firebrand3/hello-world/readme.txt

-first file to commit to Git
+this is the first change in this file